-- Step 1 Choose Systems > Inventory and Fault Status. - Step 2 On the Inventory and Fault Status pane, select Rack Groups.
+- Note You can also select multiple rack servers.
+Befo ore you begin The The server is already added as a Rack Account under a Rack Group.
+Proc edure Step 1 Cho ose Systems > Inventory and Fault Status.
+Step 2 Ont he Inventory and Fault Status pane, select Rack Groups.
 Note You can also expand Rack Groups and select the rack group which contains the server.

-- Step 4 Select the server from the list. - Step 5 From the More Actions drop-down list, choose Shut Down.
+Step 3 Ont he selected rack group page, click Rack Servers.
+Note You can also select any sub groups under Rack Groups.
+Step 4 Sele ct the server from the list.
+Step 5 From n the More Actions drop-down list, choose Shut Down.
+Note You can also right-click and choose the option.
+Step 6 Clic k OK.